Spotlight on Eden Park

 From the outside looking in, Eden Park is just another scheme – a tucked-away site in Corby with 13 self-contained flats.
 But the work that takes place in Eden Park sets them aside from the pack.
 For almost 15 years, the scheme has been supporting vulnerable young parents, many of whom have suffered domestic violence or have nowhere else to go.
 We paid a visit to the scheme to see the valuable work that goes on there.

 “Our referrals come mainly from social services, so we’ve become very specialised in what we offer,” says Zoe Hall, Project Manager.
 “There aren’t a lot of services like this in the country – we’re very well supported and received.
-We don’t have any ASB or complaints, so we don’t require any police intervention.
+We don’t have any ASB, so we don’t require any police intervention.
 We offer activities like baby massage and holistic parenting support, as well as feeding into court visits and conferences, and delivering the Freedom Project.”

 The latter is a tool that the Eden Park staff use to deliver messages around domestic violence.
 It’s a 10 week programme that can be delivered in a group or in a one-on-one setting.
 Zoe says that, while the attendees start off reluctant, they become more engaged throughout and end up taking a lot from it.
 For some, it has proven invaluable.